Quantum theory does not need complex numbers: Postulates and structure

-In the special case of only one subsystem, namely $n=1$, $M(\cdot)=a \Gamma_{d_1}(\cdot)$, the combination rule $\rtensor$ and postulate (4) are redundant.
-We show in~\Cref{sec:4bis_single_system} that $\Gamma_{d_1}(\cdot)$ is such that the real theory is a RQT.
-Moreover, $v\in\SY_{d_1}(\rr)$ is positive semi-definite iff $M^{-1}(v)$ is positive semi-definite.
-Thus states and effects in the RQT have the same characterization as those in CQT.
-In summary, the single-system case is a RQT under postulates (1), (2), and (3).
-This highlights how the difficulty with devising multipartite RQTs within our framework is about defining appropriate combination rules.
+In the special case of only one subsystem, namely $n=1$ and $M(\cdot)= \Gamma_{d_1}(\cdot)/2$, the postulate (iv) is redundant.
+We show in~\Cref{sec:4bis_single_system} that the real theory is a RNQT in that case.
+This highlights how the difficulty with devising a multipartite RNQT within our framework is about defining an appropriate representation of the tensor product.

-In light of that, we present two ways of extending this single-system RQT to a multi-partite RQT.